Skip to main content

 This course meets once a week for 9 weeks for a total of 9 lectures.

-We will meet weekly on Mondays, from 7:30pm to 8:45pm in Hollister 110.
-The start of the class will TENTATIVELY start on Monday, February 19.
+We will meet weekly on Wednesdays, from 7:30pm to 8:45pm in Upson 222.
+The start of the class will start on Wednesday, September 25.

 Course Description